GenesisFR/HowToBecomeGoodAtShooters/README.md

 - dodge roll: done to avoid explosions (grenades, mortar, seekers) or after getting shot
 - knockback: after inflicting a certain amount of damage, gives you time to line up your next shot or get the kill
 - quick peek: done from cover on Heroic difficulty or lower by tank operators and medics, wait for it to get headshots with a (sniper) rifle
-- strafe: used after spotting a player, use it to adjust your crosshair when sniping/rifling
+- strafe: used after spotting a player, take your time to adjust your crosshair when sniping/rifling
 - status effects: see the section below

 ### AI behavior